 It’s difficult to imagine that just 20 years ago, email was hardly prominent in people’s everyday lives.
 Now, the number of emails sent and received per day is roughly 281.1 billion, according to a 2018 study.
 And with more than 300 billion emails estimated to ship out by 2020, that number doesn’t seem like it’s going to plummet anytime soon.

 That’s good news for marketers.
 Despite technological developments that resulted in the rise of social media as the hippest marketing medium for continued relevance, email still remains more effective for return on investment (ROI) than both social media and paid search.

-In this post, we’ll walk you through the ultimate email marketing benchmarks you should commit to measuring in 2019.
+In this post, we’ll walk you through the ultimate email marketing benchmarks you should commit to measuring.

 1. Open rate

 Open rate refers to the percentage of your total recipients who open your email.
 An average email open rate is 17.92 percent, while a very good email open rate measures between 20 to 40 percent.

 Attention and first impressions are what govern email open rates.
 To improve yours, think about everything visible when you receive something in your inbox: sender’s name, sender’s email address, date, subject line, and preview.

 The key to improving your email open rate is personalization.
 Emails containing a personalized message have average open rates of 18.8 percent compared to non-personalized emails hovering at 13.1 percent.